 Leonardo Da Vinci's fascination increases with the years rather than decreasing.
 A man who seemed to have visited the future in advance, with the will to bring it to fruition in advance of centuries.

 How long did it take to conceive this bridge?
-Was it a few minutes' sketch or did it take longer?
-The papers of the time do not reveal it.
+Was it a sketch of a few minutes or did it take longer?
+The documents of the time do not reveal this.